Aircloak/aircloak/backend/README.md

 - you have `cloak-core` and `airpub` running and setup correctly
 - the frontend is running
 - you have exactly one unused local cloak that points to the locally running `cloak-core` instance

+### Tests

+Currently the only test available is the `cluster_integration_test`.
+It creates a 3-node cluster with a build from the `develop` branch, uploads 100GB of data to it, and runs a task.
+In local mode the parameters are somewhat different.
+See `../etcd/etcd_values_dev` for details.

+The test is scheduled once a week for Saturday mornings.
+To manually start it manually, call `cluster_integration_test:run()` from the console.